DuvanJC/Mini-Market-React-Redux/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Commands to run localy this project:
+## How to run the repository in a local environment:

 In the project directory: